ShadowSpeedrun/ShadowSpeedrun.github.io/docs/Levels/Westopolis.md

 Section after 4th checkpoint is different.
 Behind the bus that is not normally is there is a second shadow box that is also not normally there.

-Goal Ring has been moved the to the real end of the stage.
 <br />

 ## Notes of Interest